dokelung/minickt/README.md

 You have to install `Python2` (python2.7.6 is the version in development).<br />
 And you do not need to install minickt, it's just a script.

+If you want to use the complete functions of minickt, you should install python packages: `matplotlib` and `networkx`.

 ### Run minickt

 ```sh